Sevii/linkerd-demo-ll/README.md

 #Linkerd-demo-ll

-Linkerd-demo-ll is a demo comparing kube-dns and linkerd.
+Linkerd-demo-ll is a demo comparing kube-dns and linkerd with a slightly complicated microservice graph.
 Linkderd (http://linkerd.io) is a proxy which adds service discovery, routing and failure handling to services.
 It integrates with kubernetes for service discovery.

 ##Microservices